 The modular Flex sofa features reconfigurable sofa islands and movable backrests, allowing it to function as a sofa, chaise lounge, tête-à-tête seating, or even a freestanding bed for additional guest sleeping space.

 In the dining area, a Goliath transforming table can extend up to five leaves (large enough to seat 10 people!) or collapse into a console table only 17” deep.
 This allows the space to function as a formal dining room for large gatherings and dinner parties — without losing all the square footage that a conventional, static dining table would normally take up.

 Near the Goliath is a Kali Book, a single-size, horizontally opening wall bed with upper shelving and side cabinetry.
 When opened, the Kali twin bed provides an additional guest sleeping space.
 When the bed is closed, this modular shelving and cabinetry unit appears as a beautiful dining room storage built-in.

-The Oasys house made its debut in June during the LA Design Festival, but it will remain at ROW DTLA through the summer, where it will serve as an “ADU Resource Center” for homeowners, consumers, or anyone interested in this new and exciting housing typology.
+The Oasys house made its debut in June during the 2019 LA Design Festival and remained open to the public on ROW DTLA throughout the summer, where it served as an “ADU Resource Center” for homeowners, consumers, or anyone interested in this new housing typology.
 Oasys was also the first stop on the highly popular LADF ADU Home Tour in the summer of 2019.

 “The idea of a space having one function and one function only is becoming almost passé.
 Why shouldn’t a space be useful 24/7 rather than only 8 hours a day?” says Resource Furniture co-owner Ron Barth.
 “We absolutely maximize the value of space.
 But key to this maximization is making the space perform each individual function as well as its single function.
 We make space do more than one thing.”